Shaka sign: Telecommunications

 With the thumb held near the ear and the little finger pointed at the mouth, the gesture is commonly understood to mimic the handset of a traditional landline telephone, and depending on context can be understood to stand for "call me", "I'll call you", or "let's talk on the phone".

 The Unicode 9.0 emoji 🤙 "Call me hand" can be interpreted as the shaka sign.

+American tennis player Ben Shelton is known for commemorating his victories with this hand gesture.

 New Zealand

 In New Zealand, the shaka sign is a gang salute for the Mongrel Mob, but is not commonly used for this purpose.
 It can also serve as a greeting, meaning "Chur", which is a friendly gesture between friends, similar to in Hawaii where it is used in the same context.

 Austrian Leiwand

 A similar gesture was common among criminals in Vienna in 1935, accompanying the word of approval or appreciation "Leiwand".

 Usage examples

-Since 2015, fans of Brigham Young University (which has a satellite campus in Hawai'i and is also known colloquially as "the Y") have started using the gesture, in deference to newly hired Kalani Sitake, BYU's Polynesian head football coach, and because of its similarity with the letter Y in the American manual alphabet in American Sign Language.
+Since 2015, fans of Brigham Young University (which has a satellite campus in Hawaii and is also known colloquially as "the Y") have started using the gesture, in deference to newly hired Kalani Sitake, BYU's Polynesian head football coach, and because of its similarity with the letter Y in the American manual alphabet in American Sign Language.
 It is also used as a nod of respect to Hamana Kalili, a native Hawaiian Latter-day Saint who, according to locals, is the founder of the popular sign.

 In 2024, Filipino P-pop girl group BINI became associated with the gesture when group member Sheena used it with the distinctive phrase, "Eyyy ka muna, eyyy".

+The gesture was also used by Brazilian soccer player Edmundo during his goal celebrations.
+Later, it was adopted by Brazilian soccer player, Ronaldinho Gaúcho, who would celebrate his goals by flashing a double "hang loose" sign toward the heavens, that made it known in Brazil as the "sinal do Ronaldinho"'(Ronaldinho's gesture).
+In the following decade, Brazilian soccer player Luciano used the gesture, signaling a double "hang loose" to the fans—with the match ball tucked under one arm—whenever he scored.